 10. Ibid.

 This means that both notes refer to page 54 of Nathaniel Hawthorne's book The Scarlet Letter.
 Place of publication, publishing company, and year of publication are not listed in the note because it is not the first reference to this work.
 The details of the source can be found in the first note.
-Only the author's last name is used for this same reason; it is appropriate to use a shortened note.
+Only the author's last name is used for the same reason; it is appropriate to use a shortened note.

 112. Pollan, The Omnivore's Dilemma, 110-112.